-- Convenience - With a hybrid, you can get the best of two worlds without buying two grills!
-For example, you get to choose between the smoky charcoal flavor and the convenience of gas.
+- Convenience - With a hybrid, you get the best of two worlds without buying two grills!
+For example, on any night, you could choose between the smoky charcoal flavor and the convenience of gas.

-- Versatility - A hybrid can allow you to do more things than either type of grill is capable of alone.
+- Versatility - A hybrid can allow you to do more than either type of grill can alone.

-- Price - Hybrids can be very expensive, as they combine multiple elements.
+- Price - Hybrids can be costly, as they combine multiple elements.

 - Double maintenance - While you can get the best of both worlds, you may also get the worst of both worlds.
-For example, you may have to clean a complicated gas grill while still having to deal with charcoal ash.
-And in the case of a gas/charcoal hybrid, you’ll need to keep both gas and charcoal on hand.
+For example, you may have to clean a complicated gas grill while dealing with charcoal ash.
+Plus, in the case of a gas/charcoal hybrid, you'll need to keep both gas and charcoal on hand.

 Choosing The Right Grill For You

 So which type of grill is best for you?

 That depends on your needs.
 To help yourself think about it, ask yourself these questions:

 - Do you have convenient access to power outlets where you want to grill?
 If not, an electric grill is not for you.
 Neither is a wood pellet grill which requires electrical access as well.